xingwy/rank-tree/README.md

 #### `"tcount"`

-Gets the total number of nodes with values between vA and vB.
+Gets the quantity of nodes with values between vA and vB.

 ```js
 // tree